ShuklAlok2545/mineGames/README.md

-# Bet24 Mine Game WebApp
+#Mine Game WebApp

-**Bet24 Mine Game** is an interactive web app that combines a fun **mine game** with a **public chat** feature, allowing users to play and chat in real-time.
+**Mine Game** is an interactive web app that combines a fun **mine game** with a **public chat** feature, allowing users to play and chat in real-time.
 Built with modern web technologies, this app provides a thrilling and social experience with integrated features to calculate profits and losses.

 ## Features